glouie/jira.nvim/test.md

 2. Verify the _summary title_, underline, and the new divider line render before the Description header.
 3. Confirm the _Details_ pane background spans the entire sidebar, regardless of line length.
 4. Check that the _URL/shortcut_ bar inherits the same background color, with both the URL row and navigation legend aligned.
-5. Confirm all panes now sit flush with the popup border, with the shortcut bar still aligned along the window edge.
+5. Ensure margin spacing keeps the content inset from the popup border while the shortcut bar now rests directly on the window edge.
 6. Review color-specific cases per issue:
    - SPL-101: timestamp, comment, and change highlights.
    - SPL-102 / SPL-105: priority & severity shades plus resolution row.